Back

 Breathing Effort

-No breathing effort: Suggests central sleep apnea.
+No breathing effort: Suggests central sleep apnoea.

 Heart Rate